 Definition of Premium Pricing

-Premium pricing is the practice of setting a price higher than the market price, in the expectation that customers will purchase it due to the perception that it must have unusually high quality or reputation.
+Premium pricing is the practice of setting a price higher than the market price, in the expectation that customers will purchase it due to the perception that it must have unusually high quality.
 In some cases, the product quality is not better, but the seller has invested heavily in the marketing needed to give the impression of high quality.

 Premium pricing works best in the following circumstances: